Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 ## Prerequisites

 - [Cursor](https://www.cursor.com/)
-- [Git](https://formulae.brew.sh/formula/git) and some familiarity with coding workflows
+- [A basic development environment](/development-environment-setup.md) and some familiarity with coding workflows
 - If you are creating a design using PatternFly then it's helpful to install the [PatternFly documentation MCP server](https://cursor.com/install-mcp?name=context7&config=eyJ1cmwiOiJodHRwczovL21jcC5jb250ZXh0Ny5jb20vbWNwIn0%3D).

 ---